 What Is Cart Abandonment And How To Solve It?

 As previously stated, an eCommerce shopping cart is a crucial piece of software for your online store.
-Relating shopping carts, one problem that many online stores endure is that customers frequently abandon their shopping carts.
+Relating shopping carts, one problem that online retailer endures is that customers frequently abandon their shopping carts.

 Shopping cart abandonment is by far one of the most serious issues confronting eCommerce entrepreneurs today.
 So, let’s go over what cart abandonment is and why you should be concerned about it.